glassBead-tc/glassBead-001-atris/README.md

 ## Development Status

-We are currently in **Phase 2: Front-end MVP** of our project roadmap, having completed Phase 1 as follows:
+We are currently in **Phase 2: Expanded Features** of our project roadmap, having completed Phase 1 as follows:
 - Developed core LangGraph.js agent.
 - Implemented basic query pipeline.
 - Implemented trending tracks and genres functionality.